Job title: Scientist, Floods.

 When did you join HR Wallingford?
 In January 2013, having previously worked for an independent consultancy as a flood risk and drainage engineer.

 How do you apply your knowledge?
-I use theories and principles from catchment hydrology and fluid mechanics, and apply them in water resource modelling, flood forecasting, river modelling and drainage modelling.
-I work on a wide array of projects for which I use specialist software and develop bespoke tools.
+I use theories and principles from catchment hydrology and fluid mechanics, and apply them in flood forecasting, river modelling, water resource modelling and drainage modelling.
+I specialise in working on operational forecasting systems, but I work on a wide array of projects for which I use specialist software and develop bespoke tools.